jvalue/jayvee/rfc/0018-multi-attribute-value-types/README.md

 ### Usage

-Value types are used to define tables, each attribute defining a collumn:
+Value types are used to define tables, each attribute defining a column:
 ```jayvee
 valuetype Coordinate2D {
   property x oftype decimal;